The AI Discipline Gap

 The Shift

-For the first time, it is possible to produce high-quality language without high-quality thinking.
+But today, it is possible to produce high-quality language without high-quality thinking.

 This changes everything.